 Good for Nothing is an adventurous romp following an odd romance set in the sweeping Old West.
 An epic independent feat written and directed by first-time director Mike Wallis it celebrates the Western genre with an interesting twist.

-Fresh from sold out screenings at the Santa Barbara International Film Festival The Hollywood Reporter praises Mike’s work in Good for Nothing: “Imagine a Kiwi Spaghetti Western filtered through the offbeat sensibilities of early Sam Raimi or the Coen brothers”.
+After sold out screenings at the Santa Barbara International Film Festival The Hollywood Reporter praised Mike’s work in Good for Nothing: “Imagine a Kiwi Spaghetti Western filtered through the offbeat sensibilities of early Sam Raimi or the Coen brothers”.

 Good for Nothing is Wallis’s directorial debut following nine years at Peter Jackson’s Weta Digital in a production role in the Animation Department.
-Having worked on films like the Lord of the Rings Trilogy, King Kong, Steven Spielberg’s Tintin, and James Cameron’s Avatar – all giving him invaluable exposure and insight from some of the most prolific directors of the digital age.
+Having worked on films like the Lord of the Rings Trilogy, King Kong, Steven Spielberg’s Tintin, and James Cameron’s Avatar.

 With his fiancé, actress Inge Rademeyer, they decided against the ‘sensible’ decision to buy a house, choosing to self-fund and produce a movie instead.

 A first cut of Good for Nothing drew attention from Academy Award winner Jamie Selkirk, who funded the film’s post-production.
 Acclaimed composer John Psathas (known for composing the opening and closing ceremonies’ music for the Athens 2004 Olympics) came on board to compose his first film score – fantastically performed by the New Zealand Symphony Orchestra.

 ‘The Man’ is played by award-winning Kiwi star Cohen Holloway (Boy, Eagle vs Shark, Until Proven Innocent) – recipient of the New Zealand Qantas Film and Television Award for Best Actor 2010.